 ENGL 452 Technical Writing and Studies in Technology and Civilization

 Practice in report writing, research and conference techniques.
 Reading and discussion of material on the influence of technology on modern civilization.
-Required for students in the MT and Facilities Engineering programs.
-Otherwise an elective course.
-Prerequisite: ENGL 102.
+Prerequisite: ENGL 102 or 103.

 ENGL 453 Creative Writing